darold/pgtt/README.md

 When `pgtt.enabled` is false nothing is done.

-Remaming a GTT that is in use, when the temporary table has already been created, will raise an error.
+Renaming a GTT that is in use, when the temporary table has already been created, will raise an error.
 This is not allowed.

 pg_dump / pg_restore